glaubermagal/base62_url_shortener/README.md

 cd blue_coding_test
 ```

-Create a local_settings.py file in django_project folder with the following content:
+Create a `local_settings.py` file in `django_project` folder and set the following constant with the url of your local server with its corresponding port.
+For example:

 ```python
 BASE_URL = 'http://localhost:8000'